Gophers on the brink of signing Minnesota native Treyton Thompson

 “My family is very competitive,” Thompson said.
 “It’s always been like that.
 We’ve always pushed each other to the limits.”

 Thompson’s potential is limitless with outside shooting already advanced for a near 7-footer.
-His ball skills are improving to become a prototypical stretch forward.
-Shot blocking comes natural with his length and mobility.
+His ball skills are improving toward making him a prototypical stretch forward.
+Shot blocking comes naturally with his length and mobility.
 Thompson was a game-changer on defense this summer with D1 Minnesota’s AAU program.

 “My defense has just been skyrocketing,” he said.
 “I really take pride in it.
 At Minnesota, I feel like coming in, I could be one of the better defensive players for them.”